uva-responsibleai/fall-24/evaluation/apr-22.md

 #### Natural Science and Engineering
 - Mathematics
-- General science
+- General science: such as chemistry.
-- Engineering
+- Engineering: including code generation, software engineering, and commonsense planning.

 #### Medical Applications
-- Medical queries
+- Medical queries: The significance of evaluating LLMs on medical queries lies in providing accurate and reliable medical answers to meet the needs of healthcare professionals and patients for high-quality medical information.
-- Medical examination
+- Medical examination: the performance of LLMs in medical examination assessment is evaluated through the United States Medical Licensing Examination (USMLE)
-- Medical assistants
+- Medical assistants: including research on identifying gastrointestinal diseases, dementia diagnosis, accelerating the evaluation of COVID-19 literature, and their overall potential in healthcare.

 #### Agent Applications